 As a computational neuroscience lab working at the interface of brain physiology and engineering, one of our translational goals is to facilitate a huge leap forward in the design and implementation of visual prosthetics.
-Our effort to understand what information is encoded in neural responses, and how to decode the relevant information to visual perception on the actual timescale of the behavior, is critically needed for developing visual prostheses and brain-machine interfaces which aim to restore our natural visual behavior.
+Our effort to understand what information is encoded in neural responses, and how to decode the relevant information to visual perception on the actual timescale of the behavior, is critically needed for developing visual and oculomotor prostheses and visual brain-machine interfacing which aim to restore our natural visual behavior.

 Moreover, we develop computational model frameworks or related deep network architectures for solving motion detection, segmentation, and tracking in the presence of an observer motion.
 This research will develop visual motion computation algorithms for mobile observers, such as moving cameras, based on our robust visual perception during eye movements to enhance robustness, accuracy and runtime of these algorithms applied to real world scenarios.

-The projects have been funded by National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA).
+These projects are funded by NIH National Eye Institutes , National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA).